 Skip to main content

-Inspect the roof for cracked, curled, or missing shingles.
-Asphalt shingles typically last 20 years.
+ConsumerReports.org suggests inspecting your roof for “cracked, curled, or missing shingles.
+Asphalt shingles typically last 20 years.”

 • Make the first cut 1 to 2 feet from the branch collar, sawing a quarter way through the bottom of the branch.